Euro 2024 hosts Germany to play Scotland in opening match

 England, beaten finalists in Euro 2020, are in Group C alongside Denmark, Slovenia and Serbia.

-Group E sees Belgium take on Romania, Slovakia and the winners of playoff B, while Group F features Portugal, Turkey, Czech Republic and the playoff C winners.
+Group E sees Belgium take on Romania, Slovakia and the winners of playoff B while Group F features Portugal, Turkey, the Czech Republic and the playoff C winners.

-The hosts qualified automatically and 20 teams advanced through the European qualifiers.
+The hosts qualified automatically, and 20 teams have advanced through the European qualifiers.
 Three teams are still unknown and will come through the playoffs in March.

 The top two in each of the six Euro 2024 groups proceed to the round of 16 along with the four best third-placed finishers.

-In the semi-final playoffs on March 21, Poland will face Estonia and Wales will take on Finland in path A.
+In the semifinal playoffs on March 21, Poland will face Estonia and Wales will take on Finland in path A.

-In path B, Israel will play against Iceland, while Bosnia and Herzegovina will face Ukraine.
+In path B, Israel will play against Iceland while Bosnia and Herzegovina will face Ukraine.

 In path C, Georgia will take on Luxembourg and Greece will play against Kazakhstan.